jina-ai/faq/faq_main.md

 - Jina supports user-provided ML models, but it also supports community-integrated models;

 - Kendra has a user feedback loop integrated to do incremental learning.
-I guess it's possible to [add this to Jina](with https://github.com/jina-ai/jina-hub/tree/master/rankers/LightGBMRanker probably, but it's not integrated at this stage).
+I guess it's possible to [add this to Jina with](https://github.com/jina-ai/jina-hub/tree/master/rankers/LightGBMRanker) probably, but it's not integrated at this stage.

 (( Edit by Jina Team: this ranker can help incremental learning.
 But using a traditional machine learning approach.
 We could leverage Finetuner to perform feedback collection and model improvement.))